-Using the manning figures above lets look at a normal situation and see how things work out.
-Everything is going to plan with no major problems or crisis affecting the hours flown, aircraft serviceability or manpower.
+Using the manning figures above let’s look at a normal situation and see how things work out.
+Everything is going to plan with no major problems or crises affecting the hours flown, aircraft serviceability or manpower.

 Weather, This is the UK and we get bad weather.
-A sqn can loose hours, days, weeks or even months to bad weather each year.
-Each hour lost needs to be gained back somewhere else increasing the amount of hours flown on the good weather days.
-The more hours flown per ac per day the more servicing is needed so the more man hours you need to do it but you do not get any more manpower so people just work harder.
+A sqn can lose hours, days, weeks or even months to bad weather each year.
+Each hour lost needs to be gained back somewhere else increasing the number of hours flown on the good weather days.
+The more hours flown per ac per day the more servicing is needed so the more man-hours you need to do it but you do not get any more manpower so people just work harder.
 Some flying needs to be done during the day which is easy in summer and hard in winter.
-Other flying hours needs to be done at night which is easy in winter and hard in summer.
+Other flying hours need to be done at night which is easy in winter and hard in summer.

 Aircraft never go unserviceable when you want them to or to suite your manning.
 For example the engineers have various specialisations engines, airframes, avionics etc so you have a number of each specialisation on each shift.
 This is fine if the aircraft all go unserviceable for different reasons as you can spread the manpower out and work concurrently as best as possible.
 It rarely works out that was so if 3 aircraft have engine problems you probably can not fix all 3 at once yet you have engineers sat doing nothing as they are not trained/licensed to work on engines and so on.

-Aircraft Upgrades or Modifications; Military aircraft are constantly being upgraded and modified so you will inevitably lose aircraft while this done.
-So again you have to fly the remaining aircraft harder and the more hours flown the more servicing is needed so the more man hours you need to do it but you do not get any more manpower so people just work harder.
+Aircraft Upgrades or Modifications; Military aircraft are constantly being upgraded and modified so you will inevitably lose aircraft while this is done.
+So again you have to fly the remaining aircraft harder and the more hours flown the more servicing is needed so the more man-hours you need to do it but you do not get any more manpower so people just work harder.